 1. Qualitative Modeling.
 The first step is to identify how an artifact is to be described in terms of conceptual entities.
 This involves choosing appropriate perspectives (e.g., DC versus high-frequency analysis) and deciding what to ignore (e.g., geometric details, capacitive coupling).
 Existing engineering analysis tools (e.g., NASTRAN, SPICE, DADS) provide little support for this task.
-Qualitative physics addresses this problem by the idea of a domain theory (\mathcal{DT}) whose general descriptions can be instantiated to form models of specific artifacts (e.g., [8]).
+Qualitative physics addresses this problem by the idea of a domain theory (\mathcal{DT}) whose general descriptions can be instantiated to form models of specific artifacts (e.g., [7]).
+Deciding which domain theory fragments should be applied in building a system can require substantial reasoning.

 2. Finding relevant quantitative models.
 The conceptual entities and relationships identified in qualitative analysis guide the search for more detailed models.
 Choosing to include a flow, for instance, requires the further selection of a quantitative model for that flow (e.g., laminar or turbulent).
-Typically any qualitative model has several quantitative models.
-Current engineering analysis tools provide assistance here by supplying libraries of standard equations and approximations, although again the choice of model rests with the engineer.
-Relevant AI work includes [3, 8, 17].
+Current engineering analysis tools sometimes supply libraries of standard equations and approximations.
+However, each model must be chosen by hand, since they lack the deductive capabilities to uncover non-local dependencies between modeling choices.
+Relevant AI work includes [3; 7; 17].

 3. From equations to code.
 The selected models must be translated into an executable program.
-Relevant AI work includes [1, 21].
+Relevant AI work includes [2; 21].

 4. Self-Monitoring.
 Hand-built numerical simulations are typically designed for narrow ranges of problems and behaviors, and rarely provide any indication when their output is meaningless (e.g., negative masses).
 Even simulation toolkits tend to have this problem, relying on the intuition and expertise of a human user to detect trouble.
-Forcing a numerical model to be consistent with a qualitative model can provide automatic and comprehensive detection of many such problems [12].
+Forcing a numerical model to be consistent with a qualitative model can provide automatic and comprehensive detection of many such problems [10].

 5. Explanations.
 Most modern simulation toolkits provide graphical output, but the burden of understanding still rests on the user.
-Qualitative physics work on complex dynamics [19, 11, 20] can extract qualitative descriptions from numerical experiments.
+Qualitative physics work on complex dynamics [19; 16; 20] can extract qualitative descriptions from numerical experiments.
 But since they require the simulator (or equations) as input and so far are limited to systems with few parameters they are inappropriate for our task.
 The tight integration of qualitative and numerical models in self-explanatory simulators provides better explanations for most training simulators and many design and analysis tasks.

-3 Simulation-building by local reasoning
+Simulation-building by local reasoning

 Clearly envisionments contain enough information to support simulation-building; The problem is they contain too much.
 The author of a FORTRAN simulator never enumerates the qualitatively distinct global states of a complex artifact.
 Instead she identifies distinct behavior regimes for pieces of the artifact (e.g., whether a pump is on or off, or if a piping system is aligned) and writes code for each one.
 Our new simulation-building method works much the same way.
 Here we describe the method and analyze its complexity and trade-offs.
-We use ideas from assumption-based truth maintenance (ATMS) [5], Qualitative Process theory [9], Compositional Modeling [8], and QPE [10] as needed.
+We use ideas from assumption-based truth maintenance (ATMS) [6], Qualitative Process theory [8], Compositional Modeling [7], and QPE [9] as needed.

-3.1 Qualitative analysis
+Qualitative analysis

 Envisioning was the qualitative analysis method of MK1.
-The state of a selfexplanatory simulator was defined as a pair $\langle \mathcal{N}, \mathcal{Q} \rangle$, with \mathcal{N} a vector of continuous parameters (e.g., mass(B)) and booleans corresponding to preconditions (e.g., Open(Valve23)), and \mathcal{Q} ranged over envisionment states.
+The state of a self-explanatory simulator was defined as a pair $\langle \mathcal{N}, \mathcal{Q} \rangle$, with \mathcal{N} a vector of continuous parameters (e.g., mass(B)) and booleans corresponding to preconditions (e.g., Open(Valve23)), and \mathcal{Q} ranged over envisionment states.